Here’s what you need to know about the Airbnb Simplified Pricing, i.e. Airbnb’s move to make its 15% host-only fee mandatory for connected hosts.

 Is this host-only fee completely new?
 No, it isn’t.
 For several years, bigger property managers had been offered the choice to switch to the host-only fee.

-Connected hosts, most of them people who own or manage several Airbnb listings, are forced to move to a “simplified pricing” model, whereby there is no more guest fee, but only a much higher host fee.
+Connected hosts, most of them people who own or manage several Airbnb listings, have been forced to move to a “simplified pricing” model, whereby there is no more guest fee, but only a much higher host fee.
 Basically, the host pays 15%, the guest pays 0%, and Airbnb still gets the same amount of money.

 Airbnb Simplified Pricing = 15% Host-only fee mandatory for most software-connect hosts